smiles724/PeptideDesign/README.md

 ```
 If you want to generate d-peptides, please set `x_mirror` to `True` in `dflow/configs/pep_codesign.yaml`.

-If you have any questions, please contact [fangwu97@stanford.edu].
-Thank you! :)

 ## Cite and Contact
 If you find this paper and the corresponding code interesting and helpful, we would really appreciate it if you can cite the paper.
 Thank you! 😜
 Moreover, we welcome any sort of relevant questions.
 If you have any questions, please contact [fangwu97@stanford.edu].
 Thank you! :)